 A smartphone lands on your desk and you are tasked with determining if the user was at a specific location at a specific date and time.
 You rely on your forensic tools to dump and parse the data.
 The tools show location information tying the device to the place of interest.
 Are you ready to prove the user was at that location?
 Do you know how to take this further to place the subject at the location of interest at that specific date and time?
 Tread carefully, because the user may not have done what the tools are showing!

 This in-depth smartphone forensic course provides examiners and investigators with advanced skills to detect, decode, decrypt, and correctly interpret evidence recovered from mobile devices.
-The course features 20 hands-on labs that allow students to analyze different datasets from smart devices and leverage the best forensic tools, methods, and custom scripts to learn how smartphone data hide and can be easily misinterpreted by forensic tools.
+The course features 27 hands-on labs, a forensic challenge, and a bonus take-home case that allow students to analyze different datasets from smart devices and leverage the best forensic tools, methods, and custom scripts to learn how smartphone data hide and can be easily misinterpreted by forensic tools.
 Each lab is designed to teach you a lesson that can be applied to other smartphones.
 You will gain experience with the different data formats on multiple platforms and learn how the data are stored and encoded on each type of smart device.
 The labs will open your eyes to what you are missing by relying 100% on your forensic tools.

 Smartphone technologies are constantly changing, and most forensic professionals are unfamiliar with the data formats for each technology.
-Take your skills to the next level: it's time for the good guys to get smarter and for the bad guys to know that their texts and apps can and will be used against them!
+Take your skills to the next level: it's time for the good guys to get smarter and for the bad guys to know that their smartphone activity can and will be used against them!